JonGutner/Year_2_Data_Analysis_Stats/README.md

 * Saves the fitted graphs on the desktop (saving of the plot of all thermistors plot hasn't been added yet).

 Usage
-1. Load the .csv file you wish to analyse in 'Waves_Stat_Folder' folder (or any folder name if you change 'data_folder' variable to hold a different string in main.py
+1. Load the .csv file you wish to analyse in 'Waves_Stat_Folder' folder or any folder name if you change 'data_folder' variable to hold a different string in main.py
    (one .csv file at a time in that folder for waves).
 You can keep the rest of the .csv files in 'General_Waves_Data' or any other folder you so choose.
-3. Run by pressing green run button (control F5) while having open the 'main.py' class (found inside the 'Year_2_Stats' package).
+2. Run by pressing green run button (control F5) while having open the 'w_main.py' class (found inside the 'Waves_Lab' package).
+3. Graphs will be saved on the desktop, and any numerical fits will be in the console.

 ## Statistics
 ### PDFs